Determination of the parton distribution functions of the proton from ATLAS measurements of differential $W^\pm$ and $Z$ boson production in association with jets: Results

 \subsection{Goodness of fit and parton distributions}

-\Cref{fig:DataPlots1,fig:DataPlots2} show a comparison of the $W$~+~jets and $Z$~+~jets differential cross-section measurements with the predictions of the ATLASepWZ20 and ATLASepWZVjet20 fits.
+\Cref{fig:DataPlots1,fig:DataPlots2,fig:DataPlots3} show a comparison of the $W$~+~jets and $Z$~+~jets differential cross-section measurements with the predictions of the ATLASepWZ20 and ATLASepWZVjet20 fits.
 Adding the $V$~+~jets data to the fit improves the $W$~+~jets description significantly, particularly in the $W^+$ spectrum, where agreement with data improves by approximately 20\% at high \WPT.
 The difference in partial $\chi^2$ between the predictions of the ATLASepWZ20 and ATLASepWZVjet20 PDF sets for the $W$~+~jets and the $Z$~+~jets data is 32 and 7 units, respectively.

 The total $\chi^2$ per degree of freedom ($\chi^2$/NDF) for the ATLASepWZVjet20 fit, along with the partial $\chi^2$ per data point ($\chi^2$/NDP) and correlated $\chi^2$ for each data set entering the fit, is given in \cref{tab:chi}.
-The partial $\chi^2$ for the HERA and ATLAS inclusive $W$ and $Z$ data in the ATLASepWZVjet20 fit is similar to those obtained in the ATLASepWZ20 fit, demonstrating that there is no tension between these data and the $V$ + jets data.
+The partial $\chi^2$ for the HERA and ATLAS inclusive $W$ and $Z$ data in the ATLASepWZVjet20 fit is similar to those obtained in the ATLASepWZ20 fit, not showing any tension between these data and the $V$ + jets data.
 The partial $\chi^2$ of the $W$~+~jets and $Z$~+~jets data is reasonable, and neither the HERA nor ATLAS correlated $\chi^2$ is observed to increase significantly with the inclusion of this data.

 Additional uncertainties in the PDFs are estimated and classified as either model or parameterisation uncertainties.
 Model uncertainties comprise variations of the charm-quark mass ($m_c$) and bottom-quark mass ($m_b$), variations of the minimum $Q^2$ cut, $Q^2_{\mathrm{min}}$, and the starting scale at which the PDFs are parameterised, $Q_0^2$.
 The variation in charm-quark mass and starting scale are performed simultaneously to fulfil the condition $Q_0^2 < m_c^2$ such that the charm PDF is calculated perturbatively.
 Each of these variations follow that of the ATLASepWZ16 analysis \cite{STDM-2012-20}.
 The parameterisation uncertainties are estimated through variations which include a single further parameter in the polynomial $P_i(x)$ or relaxed constraints on the low-$x$ sea quarks.
 In each variation, listed with its respective total $\chi^2$ per degree of freedom in \cref{tab:ModPar}, the uncertainty is calculated as the difference between the alternative extracted PDF and the nominal PDF at each value of $x$ and $Q^2$.
 Whereas the model variations are treated independently and the model uncertainty is calculated as the sum in quadrature of the variations, the parameterisation uncertainty is taken as the envelope of the parameterisation variations.
 The total uncertainty is calculated as the sum in quadrature of the experimental, model and parameterisation uncertainties.
 While the total uncertainty does give an estimate of the total variability of the fit, only the experimental uncertainty is interpretable similarly to a statistical standard deviation.